 A distinction should therefore be made between older and newer windows.
 While older windows will be reserved for applications such as interior refurbishments, heritage restorations or buildings that are not subject to high performance requirements, newer windows can often meet more stringent requirements and be reused in facades.
 These windows are usually the result of the demolition of recent buildings.
 There are also lots on the market that are disqualified at the time of delivery because of a dimensional error.

-Working with reclaimed windows requires designers to modify their working processes slightly: the bays for the windows need to be sized according to the frames.
-But it is often worth the effort as, with greater dimensional tolerance, it becomes possible to acquire high-quality elements at competitive prices and consequently to reduce the cost of an important category in building projects.
+Working with reused windows forces the designers to modify their work process somewhat: they have to dimension the openings to the size of the windows.
+However, it is often worth the effort, because with greater dimensional tolerance, it is possible to obtain quality elements at competitive prices and thus reduce the cost of an important item in construction projects.